 Why Would I Create a Tablescape?

 A tablescape is meant to elevate an entertaining experience.
 It’s a way to show your guests that you care about them and that the meal is special.
 This doesn’t have to be something that you spend a ton of money on or even any money at all!
-Some of the prettiest tablescapes I’ve ever seen have included flowers picked from the yard and everyday dishes.
+Some of the most elegant tablescapes I’ve ever seen have included flowers picked from the yard and everyday white plates.

 When Should I Create a Tablescape?